francisbautista/s2t/README.md

 ### TODO

 - fix directory permission errors when directory already exists
+- append new audio recordings to dir if character dir already exists
 - add normalization function to prevent clipping
+- refactor instantiation of pyaudio object to a proper OOP class

 ### Dependencies
 DON'T FORGET: